 What is the timetable for courses?

 For residential courses accommodation will be provided for the night before the course starts.
-Then we will meet after breakfast the following morning at 9.00am and be finished at 4:30 pm on the last day.
-For non-residential courses we will meet somewhere convenient on the first morning of the course and a typical day lasts from 9:30 am to 4:30 pm.
+Then we will meet after breakfast the following morning at 9.30am.
+We will be finished at 4:30 pm on the last day.
+For non-residential courses we will meet somewhere convenient on the first morning of the course.
+A typical day lasts from 9:30 am to 4:30 pm.
 Full Joining Instructions will be provided with your Booking Confirmation.

 What about transport arrangements?

-We ask you to provide your own transport to and from venues although we can quite often organise car sharing to minimise environmental impact and reduce fuel costs.
+We usually ask you to provide your own transport to and from venues.
+Having said that, we can quite often organise car sharing to minimise environmental impact and reduce fuel costs.
 Once we are there we will try to use car sharing to get us around during the course.
-We can also easily collect you from a local station if you are travelling to your course via public transport – in line with our Environment Policy we love to support anyone choosing to use public transport.
+We can also easily collect you from a local station if you are travelling to your course via public transport.
+In line with our Environment Policy we love to support anyone choosing to use public transport.

 What about food arrangements?

-On our residential courses breakfast and lunch is provided.
-After a day on the hill we usually go out together for evening meals but that’s not included in the price.
+On most of our residential courses breakfast and lunch is provided.
+After a day on the hill we often go out together for evening meals.
+That’s not included in the price though.
 On non-residential courses please make your own arrangements for food.
 As our courses take place in wilderness settings there will be no provision for you to buy extra food or drink.
 Please come well prepared so you can stay well fuelled and hydrated.

 How do you try to reduce your environmental impact?

 We are passionate about protecting the natural environment and we are proud of the steps we have taken to minimise our impact.
-Please take the time to read our Environment Policy page here.
+Please take the time to read our Environment Policy page.

 How fit do I need to be?